Resuming Exercise after Eyelid Surgery

 Bathing: You may shower and bath as you please at this point.

 Activity: Exercise is important at this point.
 Don’t overdo it though.
 However, keep walking around the house.
 You can start with 5 minutes and gradually go up to 30 minutes at a time.
 Heavy weights and strenuous activities are still a big NO till you hit the three-week marker.
-Avoid aerobic and high impact cardio exercises.
-Although it is not related to exercise, you can start wearing contact lenses at this point.
+Avoid aerobic and high-impact cardio exercises.

 One Month after Eyelid Surgery